-Many a time it may so happen that your TV screen or monitor connected with your Xbox goes blank either when you turn on the console or just all of a sudden.
+Many a time, it may so happen that your TV screen or monitor connected to your Xbox goes blank either when you turn on the console or just all of a sudden.
 It may happen after an update or after watching a movie or just all of a sudden for no reason.
 In this guide, we will talk about how to fix a blank TV screen or monitor while your Xbox One is turned on.

 Xbox One loading Blank TV screen or monitor

 Before we go ahead, make sure to check all your connections are in place.
 All wires are connected properly, and switches are turned on.
 Sometimes even the smallest things are the cause of a bigger problem.